pubstack/pubstack.github.io/_posts/2016-07-18-tripleo-deep-dive-session-2.md

 tags:
   - tripleo
   - openstack
+  - cloud
 commentIssueId: 7
+refimage: '/static/deepdive.png'
 ---

 This is the second video from a series of "Deep Dive" sessions related to [TripleO](http://www.tripleo.org/) deployments.

 This session is related to a THT overview for all users who want to dig into the project.

 This video session aims to cover the following topics: